Part 1: Personal information and privacy

 5.3 If you delete cookies, you will not be able to use all the features on our website.

-1.1 This website is owned and operated by File Invite Limited.
+1.1 The services are operated by File Invite Limited.

 1.2 We are a registered company in New Zealand with company registration number 4429222.

-1.3 Our registered office and principal place of business is at 669 Great South Rd, Penrose, Auckland, New Zealand.
+1.3 Our registered office and principal place of business is at 669 Great South Road, Penrose, Auckland, New Zealand.

 1.3 Our registered postal address is PO Box 12018, Penrose, Auckland 1642, New Zealand.